zakattack9/WRaPiC/README.md

 ## Setting up the Jump Box and Cluster Network
 The following steps will set up the RPi jump box such that it acts as a DHCP server and DNS forwarder.
 It is assumed that at this point all RPi's have already been configured and are connected to the switch.

+### Preparation
+Before the jump box is set up, it's important to delete the `wpa_supplicant.conf` files on all RPi's **except** the jump box itself; this is because we want to force the RPi's onto our private cluster network thats separated via our switch and jump box.
+The jump box will maintain its WiFi connection forwarding internet out its ethernet port and into the switch who then feeds it to the other connected RPi's.

+1) `sudo rm /etc/wpa_supplicant/wpa_supplicant.conf` to delete the `wpa_supplicant.conf`
+2) `sudo reboot` for changes to take effect
+3) Prior to steps 1 and 2, you could ssh into the RPi's directly from your remote machine since they were on the same WiFi network

 1) Set up a [static IP address](https://www.raspberrypi.org/documentation/configuration/tcpip/) for both ethernet and WiFi interfaces by creating a [dhcpcd.conf](https://manpages.debian.org/testing/dhcpcd5/dhcpcd.conf.5.en.html) in `/etc/`
 ```